Sidra51/Banks-HDFC-Insurance-Assistant---Hackathon/Readme.md

    ```
    Access at `http://localhost:8080`.

+Else:
+Run the provided 3bat files one by one it will do this steps automatically (**note Step2.bat** can take time for installation)

 ## Hackathon Themes Addressed
 The project tackles the following hackathon themes:
 1. **Customer Support GenAI Agent**: Provides conversational support for general insurance queries, policy details, and customer assistance.